Lab website

 Publications

 Lee, S. H., Song, M. S., Oh, M. H., & Ahn, W. Y. (2024) Bridging the gap between self-report and behavioral laboratory measures: A real-time driving task with inverse reinforcement learning.
-Psychological Science, online first publication (link to the paper)
+Psychological Science, 35(4), 345-357 (link to the paper)

 Lee, S. H., & Pitt, M. A. (2024).
 Implementation of an online spacing flanker task and evaluation of its test-retest reliability using measures of inhibitory control and the distribution of spatial attention.
 Behavior Research Methods, 1-12